Dwigoric/dst-discord-link/README.md

 ## Before Anything...

 You must create two files in the directory where the game is located.
 You can find this by going to your Steam library and right-clicking DST, then browse local files.
-In the `data` directory, create two files named `in.json` and `out.json`.
+In the `data` directory, create two empty files named `in.json` and `out.json`.
+The bot already tries to create these files automatically, but it is recommended to create them manually.

 ### Dedicated Servers